bazel-contrib/rules_oci/docs/image_index.md

 It takes number of `oci_image`s  to create a fat multi-architecture image.

-Requires `wc` and `shasum` to be installed on the execution machine.
+Requires `wc` and `sha256sum` to be installed on the execution machine.

 ```starlark
 oci_image(